awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-create-standard.md

 #### Generalize Phase<a name="sysprep-generalize"></a>

-1. The tool removes image\-specific information and configurations such as the computer name and the SID\.
++ The tool removes image\-specific information and configurations such as the computer name and the SID\.
 If the instance is a member of a domain, it is removed from the domain\.
-The sysprep2008\.xml answer file includes the following settings which affect this phase:
+The `sysprep2008.xml` answer file includes the following settings which affect this phase:

   + **PersistAllDeviceInstalls**: This setting prevents Windows Setup from removing and reconfiguring devices, which speeds up the image preparation process because Amazon AMIs require certain drivers to run and re\-detection of those drivers would take time\.

   + **DoNotCleanUpNonPresentDevices**: This setting retains Plug and Play information for devices that are not currently present\.

-1. Sysprep\.exe shuts down the OS as it prepares to create the AMI\.
-They system either launches a new instance or starts the original instance\.
++ Sysprep shuts down the OS as it prepares to create the AMI\.
+The system either launches a new instance or starts the original instance\.

 #### Specialize Phase<a name="sysprep-specialize"></a>